WE PROUDLY

 10

-packaging activity within the Military Department or Defense
+packaging activity within the Military Department or Defense Agency, or within the Military

-Department's System Command.
-Packaging data retrieval is
+Department’s System Command.
+Packaging data retrieval is available from the managing Military

-Department's or Defense Agency's automated packaging files,
+Department’s or Defense Agency’s automated packaging files, CD-ROM products, or by

 contacting the responsible packaging activity.